-A man who is preaching full time for the church of Christ may take up to three hours per semester and have the tuition waived.
-(Please note: Course/lab fees are extra; on-campus attendance only; Fall and Spring semesters only) For more information, contact the College Financial Aid Office.
+A man who is preaching full time for a church of Christ in the Tampa area may take up to three hours per semester and have the tuition waived.
+(Please note: Course/lab fees are extra; on-campus attendance only; Fall and Spring semesters only) He must submit the Non-Traditional Student Application, including the contact information to verify his status in a local congregation.
+For more information, contact the College Financial Aid Office.